Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/gm-guide/cultist.md

     desc: "dagger, cultist garb (functions as leather armor);"
 abilities_bot:
   - name: "Fanatical Frenzy"
-    desc: "⬻ __Requirements__ The cultist has taken damage and is neither [[fatigued|fatigued]] nor already in a frenzy  __Effect__  The cultist flies into a frenzy that lasts 1 minute.
+    desc: "⬻ __Requirements__ The cultist has taken damage and is neither [[rules/conditions.md#Fatigued|fatigued]] nor already in a frenzy  __Effect__  The cultist flies into a frenzy that lasts 1 minute.
 While frenzied, the cultist gains a +1 status bonus to attack rolls and a +2 status bonus to damage rolls, and they take a –2 status penalty to AC.
 The cultist can't voluntarily stop their frenzy.
-After their frenzy, the cultist is [[fatigued|fatigued]]."
+After their frenzy, the cultist is [[rules/conditions.md#Fatigued|fatigued]]."

 speed: 25 feet